 For each letter of your name, translate to binary and find the 8-bit binary code sequence, write it down with a small space between each 8-bit set.
 For instance, if your name starts with letter A, 01000001 would be your first letter according to English to binary code genrator.

 Can’t write your name using table?
-That’s why we have developed text to binary convertor so you can easily convert ACII into binary code.
+That’s why we have developed words to binary convertor so you can easily convert letters (alphabet) to binary code.

 Somewhat arbitrary are the 0s and 1s of binary code.
 Any color, symbol, or object which can exist in two different forms or conditions like coin (heads and tails), shapes (circle and square), color (blue and green), the on and off switch can be used as a binary code.

 Bits are usually transmitted electronically on computers and other computerized devices (such as calculators, printers, coffee makers, and microwaves).
 But this electronic information is temporary.
 It must be stored physically within the hardware of the device to exist for any length of time and without a power supply.
 That means converting every piece of binary code in a computer into a physical object or state.
 As it turns out, binary code is easy to convert from electronic information (e.g., 0s and 1s) to physical information, as it requires only two types of physical objects or states.

 Just like when we are writing this information for you, it’s being stored in binary alphabet and letters to binary.